splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

       10.202.4.202,,2c,public,,,2000,,t,
 ```

-Then if the device `sysDescr` match `'.*linux.*'` filter, `smart_profile` profile is enabled.
+Then if the device `sysDescr` match `'.*linux.*'` filter, `smart_profile` profile will be polled.

 ## varBinds configuration
 `varBinds` short for "variable binding" in SNMP.
 The combination of an Object Identifier (OID) and a value.
-`varBinds` are used for defining in profiles what OIDs should be getting from SNMP Agents. `varBinds` is a required
+`varBinds` are used for defining what OIDs should be requested from SNMP Agents. `varBinds` is a required
 subsection of each profile.
 Syntax configuration of `varBinds` looks following:

  [ "MIB-Component", "MIB object"[Optional], "MIB index number"[Optional]]

  - `MIB-Component` - The SNMP MIB, itself, consists of distinct component MIBs, each of which refers to a specific
  defined collection of management information that is part of the overall SNMP MIB eg. `SNMPv2-MIB`.
- If only `MIB-Component` is set then all whole subtree is getting.
+ If only `MIB-Component` is set then SC4SNMP will get whole subtree.
  - `MIB object` -  The SNMP MIB stores only simple data types: scalars and two-dimensional arrays of scalars,
  called tables.
 Keywords SYNTAX, ACCESS, and DESCRIPTION as well as other keywords such as STATUS and
  INDEX is used to define the SNMP MIB managed objects.